Hidden-Histories/Public-Resources/administration/SetupArtistArpoiseDirectory.md

 ![Arpoise-Directory_notitle](images/Arpoise-Directory_notitle.png)

 .

 **Now click on the new layer name "no title" to configure the new layer**

 Enter the properties according to the example and the information below.

 .
-## Arpoise Directory Service - enter layer properties following this example
+## ARpoise Directory Service - enter layer properties following this example

 ![Arpoise-Directory_TamikoTExampleLayer](images/Arpoise-Directory_TamikoTExampleLayer.png)